Alfresco/docs-alfresco/ags/latest/upgrade/index.md

 Your existing Records Management data is migrated to Alfresco Content Services.

 Any existing Records Management data is preserved when you upgrade from a previous version of Records Management
 (it is 'patched' in the same way as updated data in the server).
-The File Plan structures will appear as they did in 1.0 and the previous Records Management site is migrated.
+The {% include tooltip.html word="fileplan" text="File Plan" %} structures will appear as they did in 1.0 and the previous Records Management site is migrated.
 Therefore, you do not need to create the Records Management site again.

-From Records Management 2.0 onwards you cannot create a record series; instead you create a record category with no retention schedule.
+From Records Management 2.0 onwards you cannot create a record series; instead you create a record category with no {% include tooltip.html word="retentionschedule" text="retention schedule" %}.
 The record series is retained as a deprecated model construct to be used when migrating existing record series from a 1.0 installation.
 This means that any previously created record series will appear and behave as record categories in 2.2, but will be of the deprecated type record series (directly extended from record category).
 If any custom data was defined for record series in 1.0, this will still appear in the Records Management site,